December 16, 2020 by clearlycoffee

 by Matt Gibson

 There are five different elements to the taste of coffee, which are aroma, flavor, acidity, body, and aftertaste.
-Just like fancy wine tastings, sophisticated coffee drinkers practice coffee tasting, or cupping, to understand the complexities of high-quality coffees beyond the surface level.
-Coffee tasting is not something that should be practiced on generic coffees like folgers, or maxwell house, but if you like trying out fancy, high end coffee beans, and really enjoy brewing exceptional joe, learning about coffee tasting is the next step towards truly enjoying coffee and understanding how to analyze the way a good coffee can affect your palette.
+Just like fancy wine tastings, sophisticated coffee drinkers practice coffee tasting, or cupping, to understand the complex flavors of high-quality coffees beyond the surface level.
+Coffee tasting is not something that should be practiced on generic coffees like folgers, or maxwell house, but if you like trying fancy, high end coffee beans, and really enjoy brewing exceptional joe, learning about coffee tasting is the next step towards truly enjoying coffee and understanding how to analyze the way a good coffee can affect your palette.

 Some of the five elements are very easy to understand, even for novices.
 Some are more refined, and require a bit more education to grasp.
 If you are ready to dive into coffee tasting, we have dissected the five elements of coffee tasting for you here, and clearly explained how to analyze coffee like the pros.
-After reading this article, you should be much better prepared for your first cupping.
+After reading this article, you should be much better prepared for your first coffee cupping.
 Here are the five elements of tasting coffee, explained clearly for beginners.

 When you are practicing coffee tasting, take note of the aroma before anything else.
 Smell your brew before tasting it and take a moment to see how many different elements of aroma you can notice in the scent.
 Then take a sip.